 For international students, how is a student visa obtained?

 If you are accepted into the program, you will receive all the necessary directions on how to obtain a student visa.
 The BME program will provide you a letter stating the financial support you will be receiving.
 The CCNY Office of International Student & Scholar Services also provides advice and assistance to students coming from outside the United States.
-If you have any problem with the visa process, which should be done as quickly as possible, let the BME Graduate Studies Assistant know.
+If you have any problem with the visa process, which should be done as quickly as possible, let the BME Administrator for Graduate Studies and the BME PhD Advisor know.

 I have been admitted to the program.
 How do I sign up for classes?